screencastmint/mhack/README.md

 ----------

-Requirements : You need Mac and Ruby 2.x
+Requirements : You need Mac, Ruby 2.x and bundler

  1. Copy the folder where you want
  2. Run bundler from Mhack folder